 Yes, I know what you are saying to yourself at this point: "How the hell are the Chicago Bears still on this list?"
 Well, the Bears had a long way to drop.
 The Chicago defense "peaked" at -39.9% after Week 10.
 Their defensive rating has gotten worse each week since then, but they've still been above average.
 From Week 11 through Week 14, Chicago's defensive DVOA is -5.8%.
 There's a lot of opponent adjustment in that because the opponents have included two offenses in our top five, San Francisco and Seattle.
 Before the season, I definitely wasn't expecting to write things like "offenses in our top five include San Francisco and Seattle."

 * * * * *

-Here is the Football Outsiders Top 16 through 14 weeks of 2020, measured by our proprietary Defense-adjusted Value Over Average (DVOA) system that breaks down every single play and compares a team's performance to the league average based on situation in order to determine value over average.
+These are the Football Outsiders team efficiency ratings through 14 weeks of 2012, measured by our proprietary Defense-adjusted Value Over Average (DVOA) system that breaks down every single play and compares a team's performance to the league average based on situation in order to determine value over average.
 (Explained further here.)

 To save people some time, please use the following format for all complaints:

 <team> is clearly ranked <too high/too low> because <reason unrelated to DVOA>. <subjective ranking system> is way better than this. <unrelated team-supporting or -denigrating comment, preferably with poor spelling and/or chat-acceptable spelling>